Glenn Dorsey: Professional career

+Pre-draft

 Prior to the draft some NFL teams expressed concern over a lingering stress fracture Dorsey sustained in 2006.
 At the NFL Combine, Dorsey spent nearly ten hours getting examined at an Indianapolis hospital.

 Kansas City Chiefs

-Dorsey was drafted by the Kansas City Chiefs fifth overall in the 2008 NFL Draft.
+Dorsey was selected by the Kansas City Chiefs in the first round with the fifth overall pick in the 2008 NFL draft.
 On July 26, 2008, he signed a five-year, $51 million contract with $23 million guaranteed.

 On November 8, he recorded his first career sack against San Diego Chargers quarterback Philip Rivers.
 He finished his rookie season with 46 tackles and one sack.

 When the Chiefs shifted to a 3-4 defense under new head coach Todd Haley, Dorsey switched positions to accommodate the scheme change, and he played defensive end.
 Dorsey started 14 of 15 games during the 2009 season and had 54 tackles and one sack.
 In 2010, he started all 16 games and had 69 tackles and two sacks.
 In 2011, Dorsey had 62 tackles, but no sacks.

 San Francisco 49ers

 On March 13, 2013, Dorsey signed a two-year deal with the San Francisco 49ers.
 Dorsey was expected to be a reserve, but following the injury to starting nose tackle Ian Williams in week two, Dorsey took over the starting job.
 Dorsey signed a two-year extension with San Francisco on August 19, 2014.
-On November 25, 2015, Dorsey was placed on injured reserve with a torn ACL, ending his career.
+He missed the 2014 season with a torn biceps injury.
+On November 25, 2015, Dorsey was placed on injured reserve with a torn ACL.
+In the 2016 season, he played in 12 games and started seven.
+He finished with one sack and 24 total tackles.